-Elon Musk turns 50: physicist, entrepreneur and ‘conqueror’ of space
+Elon Musk Turns 50: physicist, entrepreneur and ‘conqueror’ of space

 With Tesla Motors, Musk revamped the way cars were made and sold.

-The fully electric vehicles They are not sold through dealerships, but rather on the web and in Apple-like galleries located in high-end shopping malls.
+Fully electric vehicles are not sold through dealerships, but rather on the web and in galleries located in shopping malls.

-Its technology has spread throughout the world and in Mexico there is the possibility of traveling in these cars that claim to be sustainable and safe through Beat tesla, which is available in specific areas of Mexico City.
+Its technology has spread throughout the world and in Mexico there is the possibility of traveling in these cars through Beat Tesla, which is available in specific areas of Mexico City.

-In 2016, Tesla became the first company to sustainable energy vertically integrated in the world, thanks to the acquisition of SolarCity.
+In 2016, Tesla became the world’s first vertically integrated sustainable energy company, thanks to the acquisition of SolarCity.

 Bet on renewable energy

-Since then, his solar roofs They have gone through multiple revisions and Musk plans to increase the installation of these during 2021.
+Since then, its sunroofs have undergone multiple revisions and Musk plans to increase their installation during 2021.

-Elon Musk is a controversial businessman, he was an advisor to the former president of the United States, Donald trump.
+Elon Musk is also a controversial leader, he was an advisor to former President Donald trump.

-In fact, according to Forbes, the Tesla founder’s net worth skyrocketed by more than $ 170 billion.

-An investigation by the independent news agency ProPublica revealed that billionaires like Jeff bezos, Elon Musk and Warren buffett They pay little or nothing in income taxes (ISR) compared to their enormous wealth.
+An investigation by ProPublica revealed that billionaires like Jeff Bezos, Elon Musk and Warren Buffett pay little or nothing in income taxes (ISR) compared to their enormous wealth.

 One of the phrases attributed to Musk according to the Biography site says: “Failure is an option.
 If things don’t fail, you are not innovating enough ”.